MicrosoftDocs/Devices-docs/surface-hub/meet-on-surface-hub.md

 ### Delete browser history

 Surface Hub uses Delete Browser History (DBH) in Edge to clear Edge history and cached data.
-This is similar to how a user can clear out their browser history manually, but **End session** also ensures that application states are cleared and data is removed before the next session, or meeting, starts.
+This is similar to how a user can manually clear out their browser history, but **End session** also ensures that application states are cleared and data is removed before the next session, or meeting, starts.

 ### Reset applications

-**End session** resets the state of each application that is installed on the Surface Hub.
+**End session** resets the state of each application installed on the Surface Hub.
 Resetting an application clears all background tasks, application data, notifications, and user consent dialogs.
 Applications are returned to their first-run state for the next people that use Surface Hub.

 ### Remove Skype logs